There’s nothing quite like dining al fresco — and nothing says summer like a backyard barbecue.

 Offering the same convenience that gas grills but a step above in terms of smokiness, this pellet grill is the happy medium that will instantly elevate your barbecue game.

-Traeger is famous for its wide flavours of pellet grills making wood-fired food easy and the Pro Series is a testament to why.
-The Traeger Grills Pro Series Pellet Grill and Smoker features a large cooking capacity of 0.37 square meters (572 square inches), powerful steel construction and a powder coat finish that ensures its durability.
-This pellet grill is easy to clean, allows precise temperature control, and can be used for hot and fast, or low and slow cooking methods including grilling, baking, smoking, roasting, braising, and barbecuing.
+Traeger is famous for its wide flavors of pellet grills making wood-fired food easy, and the Pro Series is a testament to why.
+The Traeger Grills Pro Series Pellet Grill and Smoker features a large cooking capacity of 0.37 square meters (572 square inches), powerful steel construction, and a powder coat finish that ensures its durability.
+This pellet grill is easy to clean, allows precise temperature control, and can be used for hot and fast or low and slow cooking methods, including grilling, baking, smoking, roasting, braising, and barbecuing.

 The Traeger Pro Series Grill has all-terrain wheels, meaning you can easily take your grilling station from the back porch to your yard.
 This grill is well-suited for those who appreciate versatile cooking functionality and the smoky taste of wood-fired food.